-In case of inclement weather, students and employees can contact the Danville Community College Weather/Emergency phone at (434) 797-8595 or check the DCC website (www. danville.edu) for information about the College's operation.
+In case of inclement weather, students and employees can check the DCC website (www. danville.edu) for information about the College's operation.
 Information is also provided to local radio and television stations regarding closings and delays.
-To sign up for the DCC Alert System, visit alert.dcc.vccs.edu.
+To sign up for the DCC Alert System, visit danville.edu/DCCAlert.

-INFORMATION SECURITY POLICY (03/12) Purpose
+INFORMATION SECURITY POLICY (03/12)

+Purpose